imarc/handbook/frontend.markdown

 ### ARIA Landmark Roles

 ARIA landmark roles allow ease of navigation for non-sighted users.
-Screenreaders can traverse areas of a website by their respective landmark role, allowing users to skip over regions that are repeated on every page. iMarc takes advantage of five roles:
+Screenreaders can traverse areas of a website by their respective landmark role, allowing users to skip over regions that are repeated on every page.
+Imarc takes advantage of five roles:
 <ul>
 	<li>
 		<code>banner</code>: A region that contains the prime heading or internal title of a page.